Informal Probate

 After the waiting period, the court usually takes anywhere from a few days to a few weeks to approve and sign the Letters.

-► How will I know when I have been appointed as Personal Representative?
+► How will I know when I have been appointed as Personal Representative in an informal probate case where the person who died made a Will?

 - A signed and certified copy of Acceptance of Duties by Personal Representative and Letters Testamentary by Court, P-335